 Homogenizing action is created by the combined effect of three main physical principles:

 Cavitation happens when a fluid experiences a large pressure drop.
-Typically, upstream of a homogenizer valve is a pump that introduces the fluid at a higher pressure.
+Typically, a pump that introduces the fluid at a higher pressure is located upstream of a homogenizer valve.
 The pressure of the fluid is converted into kinetic energy as it passes through the homogenizer valve.
 When the pressure drop is large enough, the vapor pressure of the fluid exceeds the absolute pressure inside the homogenizer.
 This allows the momentary formation of cavities from small pockets of vapor.
-Upon the collapse or implosion of these cavities, shockwaves are released, and they break the particles and droplets in the mixture.
+Shockwaves are released upon the collapse or implosion of these cavities, breaking the particles and droplets in the mixture.

 The last physical principle involved in homogenization is turbulence.
-Turbulence occurs when high velocity is attained by the fluid.
+Turbulence occurs when the fluid attains high velocity.
 The high velocity creates irregular motions within the fluid.
 These irregular motions are a form of energy dissipation wherein the kinetic energy of the fluid is converted into internal energy in the form of eddy currents and some amount of heat.
 The eddies generated help break the particles into finer sizes.

 The extent to which each physical effect contributes to the homogenizing process depends on the design of the homogenizer valve and fluid properties such as temperature, pressure, composition, and viscosity.
 Still, most studies and experiments indicate that the turbulence effect is the primary mechanism for creating homogenization.